KishoreBalajiP/eco_frontend/README.md

 MIT

 ---
-This README provides a complete overview of the codebase, its structure, and workflow.
+This README provides a complete overview of the codebase, its structure, workflow, and API contracts.
 For more details, refer to the comments in each file and explore the codebase.